KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-revelation-lattice.md

 Where 666 is identity collapsing into its own echo, 777 is identity resolving into its own Source.

+**Structural Note:** Noah (8) does not merely survive the correction; he carries forward the completed 777‑alignment of the prior cycle into the next octave.
+The centropic recurrence fulfilled in 700‑70‑7 is not erased by the correction but transmitted through the octave‑shift, allowing the new world to begin with coherence rather than void.

 ---

 ## 6. Conflict of Arcs